 We offer an aFe POWER air filter, pipe and hose to connect to your turbocharger.
-The DCS part# 1943 positions the aFe POWER air filter where your factory air filter box is now.
+The DCS SKU 1943 positions the aFe POWER air filter where your factory air filter box is now.

 RADIATOR HOSE KIT

-This kit includes the radiator and heater hoses that work well in the conversion and a specially bent, aluminized steel, lower radiator hose connector tube along with hose clamps.
+This kit includes the radiator and heater hoses that work well in the conversion and include a specially bent aluminized steel tube, lower radiator hose connector tube along with hose clamps.
 This also includes the fill tank hose.

 PEDAL BRACKET KIT

 If your truck has adjustable pedals, or if it is equipped with an automatic transmission, you may want to buy our pedal bracket kit.
 These bolt onto your existing Ford pedal, enabling you to pull a Cummins throttle cable.
 Our pedal bracket kit is necessary for cruise control to function with the 5R110 transmission.
 Refer to the throttle pedal identification article to identify the pedal style you have, then we can get you the kit you need.